Neural Quantum States for Light Nuclei with Chiral Two- and Three-Body Interactions: Abstract

 \section{Abstract}

 Finding high-quality trial wave functions for quantum Monte Carlo calculations of light nuclei requires a strong intuition for modeling the interparticle correlations as well as large computational resources for exploring the space of variational parameters.
 Moreover, for systems with three-body interactions, the wave function should account for many-body effects beyond simple pairwise correlations.
 In this work, we design neural networks that efficiently incorporate these factors to generate expressive wave function Ans\"atze for light nuclei using variational Monte Carlo.
 Our neural-network approach for $A=3$ nuclei can capture, already at the level of variational Monte Carlo, the overwhelming majority of the ground-state energy estimated by Green's Function Monte Carlo (GFMC).
-We can find a 91\% improvement over standard variational Monte Carlo and achieve a ground state energy within $0.45\%$ of the GFMC result for $^3\mathrm{H}$ using the softest chiral interaction with neural networks.
+It achieves a ground-state energy within $0.45\%$ of the GFMC result for $^3\mathrm{H}$ using the softest chiral interaction, representing a substantial improvement over standard variational Monte Carlo, which exhibits a $3.7\%$ deviation.
 The result indicates the potential of neural networks to construct effective trial wave functions for quantum Monte Carlo calculations.

-{\it Introduction:} Over the past few decades, \emph{ab initio} quantum many-body techniques have made remarkable progress in solving the time-independent Schr\"{o}dinger equation for nuclei, leading to a deeper understanding of nuclear structure, dynamics, and the interactions between neutrons and protons \cite{huInitioPredictionsLink2022,lonardoniPropertiesNuclei$A16$2018,lonardoniAuxiliaryFieldDiffusion2018a}.
+{\it Introduction:} Over the past few decades, \emph{ab initio} quantum many-body techniques have made remarkable progress in solving the time-independent Schr\"{o}dinger equation for nuclei, leading to a deeper understanding of nuclear structure, dynamics, and the interactions between neutrons and protons \cite{huInitioPredictionsLink2022,lonardoniPropertiesNucleiA162018,lonardoniAuxiliaryFieldDiffusion2018a}.
 Among the various numerical techniques employed in \emph{ab initio} approaches, the Green’s Function Monte Carlo (GFMC) \cite{lynnQuantumMonteCarlo2017, arriagaThreebodyCorrelationsFewbody1995, pudlinerQuantumMonteCarlo1997, Tews:2015ufa} method is one of the most accurate for calculating the ground-state energies of light nuclei, often serving as a benchmark for other methods.
 The GFMC method begins with a carefully chosen trial wave function and then employs imaginary-time evolution to project out the excited-state contributions.
 In this process, the quality of the trial wave function plays a crucial role in controlling the fermion-sign problem, which is necessary to reach dependable answers.